 After just one year of economic studies at university I decided that I needed something more challenging.
 That is how started to learn Graphic Design.
 I began with Photoshop and Illustrator.
 It took about a year to fully comprehend them, but now I use them almost daily.
-If you want to discover some excellent sources for learning Graphic Design, read my article on “How to Learn Graphic Design? – Sources of Inspiration“.
+If you want to discover some excellent resources for learning Graphic Design, read my article on “How to Learn Graphic Design? – Sources of Inspiration“.

 One Graphic Street emerged at the request of some clients to do more than Graphic Design, they wanted Web Design.

 I struggled to find a name that would cover both Graphic and Web Design.
 I searched and searched and kept searching until I found the name “graphic street”.
-Unfortunately, the domain name graphicstreet.com is taken.
+Unfortunately, the domain name graphicstreet.com was taken.
 So, I just added “one” in front of the name.
 This is how I got onegraphicstreet.com.

 That was the easy part (finding a domain name, hosting and setting up WordPress).
 Now I had to learn how to use the power of WordPress to build the website.
-In no more than 3 weeks I had a fully functional WordPress website that was showing all my projects.
+In no more than 3 weeks I had a fully functional WordPress website that was displaying all my projects.
 This was what made me abandon the pdf version of my portfolio.

 I graduated the Faculty of Marketing with a 10 on my thesis: “Design and Development of Online Marketing Strategy for an NGO”.
 I basically designed a website for this purpose.
 Likewise, I got an internship at Google Digital Garage as an Online Marketing Consultant.